 It is never easy and sometimes can be rather difficult.
 At the end of a long, progressive illness, nights especially can be very long, lonely and scary.
-So, HRC has staff available around the clock to consult with the family and to make night visits as appropriate.
+So, HRC has staff available around the clock to consult with the family and to make visits at night, on weekends, or on holidays, as appropriate.

 How does Hospice “manage pain”?